 Rule 23c.
 (1) Each public agency shall provide parents with information about independent educational evaluations at public expense.
-The information shall include all of the following:
+The information must include all of the following:

-(a) Criteria regarding credentials for qualified examiners.

-(b) Suggested sources and locations.

-(c) Procedures for reimbursement.

-(d) Reasonable expected costs.

-(e) Notification that the parent is not restricted to choosing from sources suggested by the public agency.

-(2) A parent has the right to an independent educational evaluation at public expense if the parent disagrees with an evaluation obtained by the public agency.
+- (a) Criteria regarding credentials for qualified examiners. - (b) Suggested sources and locations. - (c) Procedures for reimbursement. - (d) Reasonable expected costs. - (e) Notification that the parent is not restricted to choosing from sources suggested by the public agency. - (2) A parent has the right to an independent educational evaluation at public expense if the parent disagrees with an evaluation obtained by the public agency.
 A parent is entitled to only 1 independent educational evaluation at public expense each time the public agency conducts an evaluation with which the parent disagrees.
 The parent shall submit the parent's disagreement and request in written, signed, and dated form.
-However, the public agency may initiate a hearing under R 340.1724 to show that its evaluation is appropriate.
-The public agency shall respond, in writing, to the request within 7 calendar days of its receipt by indicating the public agency's intention to honor the request or to initiate the hearing procedure under R 340.1724.
-If the hearing officer determines that the evaluation is appropriate, then the parent still has the right to an independent educational evaluation, but not at public expense.

-(3) The public agency shall disclose to the parent, before evaluation, whether the examiner who was contracted to provide an independent educational evaluation provides services to the public agency that are in addition to the independent educational evaluation.

-(4) An independent educational evaluation shall not be conducted by an examiner or examiners who otherwise or regularly contract with the public agency to provide services, unless the examiner or examiners are agreeable to the parent.
+However, the public agency may initiate a hearing under R 340.1724f to show that its evaluation is appropriate.
+The public agency shall respond, in writing, to the request within 7 calendar days of its receipt by indicating the public agency's intention to honor the request or to initiate the hearing procedure under R 340.1724f.
+If the hearing officer determines that the evaluation is appropriate, then the parent still has the right to an independent educational evaluation, but not at public expense. - (3) The public agency shall disclose to the parent, before evaluation, whether the examiner who was contracted to provide an independent educational evaluation provides services to the public agency that are in addition to the independent educational evaluation. - (4) Unless agreeable to the parent, an examiner or examiners who otherwise or regularly contract with the public agency to provide services shall not conduct an independent educational evaluation.